 6. Thinking that your home is not suitable for solar because of its location or roof angle

 Solar panels are advancing in efficiency as time goes on and more high-tech panels come on the market.
-Even if you are unable toy mount your panels in the perfect Zen position for optimal output this does not mean they wont work at all.
+Even if you are unable to mount your solar panels in the perfect Zen position for optimal output, this does not mean they won't work at all.

-In some cases depending on when you use power you may be better off having panels facing a easterly or westerly aspect to generate more power in the mornings or afternoons.
+In some cases depending on when you use power, you may be better off having panels facing in an easterly or westerly aspect to generate more electricity in the mornings or afternoons.